fishinwind/workshop/content/Problem_Sets.rst

 Problem Set Submission
 ======================

+In general, we want one run.sh file that includes all of the code necessary to run the problem set.
+This run.sh file should create any new directories (ex. a dated directory in the results folder), perform commands (ex. awk, cut, etc), and output results into a well-named file (ex. > $results/$date/problem1.txt).
+For each problem set, you should also create a log file summarizing your results.

+Once your problem set is complete, you will need to create a tar file.
 Specify the root of your project directory and create a tar file of the whole directory like this (change STUDENTID to your student ID):